juliogomez/netdevops/README.md

 (pyats) /pyats/demos # robot -d fail compare_snapshot.robot
 ```

 As you will see from the output the first 2 steps work fine: it connects to the devices and profiles them just fine.
-However, when it goes into step number 3 it _fails_, indicating that _something has changed_ from the previous situation.
+However, when it goes into step number 3 it _fails_, indicating that _something has changed_ from the previous _good_ situation.
 Going further down the log it clearly states the CSR interface has actually been shutdown and it is not operational anymore, compared to the initial _good_ state. __Wow, that was easy to debug!__

 ```
 Comparison between ./good/good_snapshot and ./fail/failed_snapshot is different for feature 'config' for device: